Happygamer1983/LimeOS-API/docs/source/Module APIs.rst

   string FileSystem.GetFinalObjectName(path:string)

-This function
+This function returns the last item from a path, seperated by ``/`` and returns the last item

 ----

 .. code-block:: luau

-  string FileSystem.GetFileExtension(path:string, idk)
+  string FileSystem.GetFileExtension(path:string, fileobj:table)

-This function
+This function returns the file extension of a file, you can either set a path or a fileobj

 ----